labhc-malice/labhc-malice.github.io/_posts/2023-06-07-readingGroup.md

 ---
 layout: distill
 title: Reading group
-description: Short
+description: Catch up what you have missed in our weekly reading groups
-giscus_comments: true
+giscus_comments: false
-date: 2021-05-22
+date: 2023-06-07

 authors:
   - name: Albert Einstein